darkace1998/X3MP/README.md

 # X3MP

-This is a multiplayer mod for the Game X3: Albion Prelude.
+This is an very very early stage multiplayer mod for the Game X3: Albion Prelude.
 It isn't very playable nor stable.

 # How to use